davahome/database/README.md

 # Basic Operation Methods

-These methods are forced by the `DavaHome\Database\DatabaseInterface` and are supported by all database handlers
+These methods are forced by the `DavaHome\Database\Adapter\AdapterInterface` and are supported by all database handlers

 ### select